-For a limited time, participants in Zero Energy Now can receive substantial incentives and tax credits, depending on the combination of improvements.
-Your CEC can review all these with you, but the major ones include:
+On a first-come, first-serve basis, participants in Zero Energy Now can receive substantial incentives and tax credits, depending on the combination of improvements.
+All projects must be completed by December 31, 2022.
+The Zero Energy Now technical director and program administrators can review all of these with you, but the major ones include:

 Income Eligibility Application and Form (to be filled out by customer)